 Let’s build the Zap.

-Make sure you add the template to your account.
+Make sure you add the workflow to your account.

 Creating the Zap with Zapier

-Zapier is a “when this happens, do this” tool which connects over 1,000 apps together.
+Zapier is a “when this happens, do this” tool that connects over 3,000 apps together.
 The “when” part is the trigger, and the “do” is the action.

 When the trigger and action are combined, it’s called a Zap.